Chart Color Schemes

 Population

-Population growth drivers in Netley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Netley are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of Netley is around 1,939, reflecting an increase of 29 people since the 2021 Census.
-This growth represents a 1.5% rise from the previous population count of 1,910.
-The change is inferred from AreaSearch's resident population estimate of 1,922 following examination of ABS's latest ERP data release in Jun 2024 and one validated new address since the Census date.
-This results in a density ratio of 2,019 persons per square kilometer, above the national average assessed by AreaSearch.
-Over the past decade, Netley has shown resilient growth patterns with a compound annual growth rate of 1.4%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 97.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Netley's estimated population is around 2,072.
+This shows an increase of 162 people since the 2021 Census, which reported a population of 1,910.
+The change is inferred from AreaSearch's estimate of 1,949 residents in Jun 2024 and one validated new address since the Census date.
+This results in a density ratio of 2,158 persons per square kilometer, above national averages.
+Over the past decade, Netley has shown resilient growth with a compound annual growth rate of 1.4%, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 97.0% of overall population gains.

-For projections, AreaSearch adopts ABS/Geoscience Australia's forecasts for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
-Considering these projections, Netley is forecasted to experience significant population growth in the top quartile of national statistical areas, with an expected increase of 550 persons to reach a total population of 2,489 by 2041, reflecting a 32.2% increase over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, Netley is forecasted to have a significant population increase in the top quartile of national statistical areas, expected to grow by 561 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.3% over the 17 years.

 Frequently Asked Questions - Population